lizlau7/flask_templatex/README.md

 Basic structure for starting a Flask project with Jinja templates

 ---
-1. Clone repository to local computer
+1. Clone this repository to local computer

 2. Rename the directory to reflect the new project name